2017-2018 CLASSROOM Rules,

 7. It is each student’s job to avoid the act and appearance of cheating.
 Plagiarism and cheating will result in a zero and an office referral.

-8. Each day as students enter the classroom, they will put place their cell phones in the crate at the front of the room where it will remain during class.
+8. Each day as students enter the classroom, they will put their cell phones in the crate at the front of the room where it will remain during class.
 This is done to limit classroom distractions and subsequent disciplinary referrals.
 Students should not use cell phones in my room unless specifically directed to do so.

 9. Students are expected to hone their college and career readiness skills by meeting the following expectations: